galaxy-iuc/standards/docs/best_practices/integration_checklist.rst

     - Fill test-data directory with at least one input file and the expected output file.
 The primary output is a good choice for testing.
 Don't forget the use of ``sim_size`` if variable data is included.
+    - It is strongly encouraged that you use small test data sets, ideally under 10 Mb.
+Every galaxy instance that downloads your tool will have to download an entire copy of the test data.

 - Supply at least one tool test.
 - If your tool uses ``tool-data``: